hiroki-chen/FH_cryptDB/README.md

   for example, if a column whose name is `fh_id` of integer type is encrypted by frequency smoothing method, and there is a SQL query `SELECT * FRROM abc WHERE fh_id = 123`, then the query would probably be rewritten to `SELECT * FROM anon_abc WHERE anon_fh_id = FH_AES(123, 1) OR anon_fh_id = FH_AES(123, 2) OR anon_fh_id = FH_AES(123, 3)`.
 3. Improved Order-Preserving Encryption Scheme for *fh*-encrypted columns.

+###Caveats
-P.S.
-If you want to compile the project, be sure that you use GCC whose version is higher than 4.7 or so and be sure it supports -std=c++11.
+1. If you want to compile the project, be sure that you use GCC whose version is higher than 4.7 or so and be sure it supports -std=c++11.
 We strongly recommend that -std=c++0x should be abandoned because it cannot support static initialization and some features in modern C++ language.
+2. For MySQL 8.0, you should rename `my_bool` to `bool` because some definitions have been removed and changed.

-Hint: in order to work properly, you should compile `ope.cpp` manually.
+###Hint: in order to work properly, you should compile `ope.cc` manually.
 Shell codes:
 ```sh
 g++ -c -o ope.o -std=c++11 -I </path/to/your/mysql/include/lib> -fPIC -Wall ope.cc;
 g++ -shared -o ope.so ope.o;